jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - test the "sudo" feature: it runs the command by forking.
 We could add an option to instead rerun valet with sudo.
 - document the test; use the lib-test test as an example, and also link to the test:: lib.
 - test the new bash:: lib
+- progress:
   - refacto progress bar; use signal to tell the bg job to redraw the progress bar after displaying a log. +handle the terminal size to display the progress bar!
   - after logging, if progress bar is in progress, we need to redraw it immediately.
 - for interactive mode, a first iteration is to prompt the user in the scrolling terminal.
 Then we add an option to instead open a full screen editor.
 - might be able to improve the quicksort if we use direct statements instead of functions.
 - for the log functions, we can optionally display the function name and the line number of the caller + pid + shlvl. +ISO8601 time `printf "%(%FT%H:%M:%S%z)T" "${EPOCHSECONDS}"`.
 Let user customize the log format with a var? `[%t] %-5level %36logger %msg`.
 Show them how to output as json!